yannforget/spell-website/content/person/daniel-schar.md

 ---

 ## PhD project
-Daniel just started a PhD co-supervised by [https://www.brancoweissfellowship.org/thomas-van-boeckel.html](Thomas Van Boeckel) at ETH Zurich on the quantification of antimicrobial use (AMU) and resistance (AMR) in aquaculture.
+Daniel just started a PhD co-supervised by [Thomas Van Boeckel](https://www.brancoweissfellowship.org/thomas-van-boeckel.html) at ETH Zurich on the quantification of antimicrobial use (AMU) and resistance (AMR) in aquaculture.